 The Seasonal Struggle

 No matter what reasons were behind the separation, both parents should be focused on giving their child or children a happy holiday season, with as few arguments and as little stress as possible.
+That’s why everything must already be settled with the help of a reliable family law firm.
 “Parents face holidays each year with varying degrees of stress,” reads an article on Psychology Today’s website.
 “We know the routines that organize life will diminish over the next 45 days as schools close, bedtimes grow later, and children beg for toys.
 The strategies parents use to manage stress will become less effective because the world will change around us.
 Parents will experience stress not only from the holidays but also from the need to change and adapt.”

 And when you’re already occupied with trying to adapt to life as a co-parent in a potentially stressful split, the season may bring some entirely new challenges into the mix.
-But after a separation or divorce, many children are instantly worried about the effect it will have on them and their lives; they need for things to stay as normal as possible during this difficult time.
+But according to a divorce lawyer, after a separation or divorce, many children are instantly worried about the effect it will have on them and their lives; they need for things to stay as normal as possible during this difficult time.

-The good news is you’re not alone in this situation, and you’re definitely not the first ex-partners to attempt the feat of a harmonious holiday season in dual households.
+The good news is you’re not alone in this situation, you can talk to a divorce lawyer or child custody lawyer for advice, and you’re definitely not the first ex-partners to attempt the feat of a harmonious holiday season in dual households.
 Let’s take a look at some of the ways you can give your children a joyful season.

 Things You Can Do for an Easier Festive Time